 Hiking to Lofthellir cave

-Waterproof clothing is necessary as there will be some sliding on your back on the wet ice.
+Waterproof clothing is necessary, as there will be some sliding on your back on wet ice.
 I wore windproof trousers but still got wet, so waterproof trousers would be the safest bet.

-We marched to the opening of the cave - which is a big round hole in the lava field - an opening to an extraordinary world of underground ice sculptures.
+We marched to the cave's opening, a big round hole in the lava field, leading to an extraordinary world of underground ice sculptures.

 The entrance to Lofthellir cave